Blackjack FAQ – Part 4 of 4

-I’ve heard about this method and it’s one of the worst strategies you could devise for blackjack.
-Basic strategy for blackjack means the house edge is going to be 0.46%, while the “assume a 10” strategy has a house edge of 10.03%.
-It’s an outrageous proposition to assume the dealer holds a 10, since you’ll be wrong nearly 70% of the hands.
+This is one of the worst strategies you could devise for blackjack.
+Basic strategy for blackjack means the house edge is going to be 0.46%, while the “assume a ten” strategy has a house edge of 10.03%.
+It’s an outrageous proposition to assume the dealer holds a ten, since you’ll be wrong nearly 70% of the hands.
 Consider the financial implications of going from 0.46% to 10.03%.
-This means for every $100 you wager on blackjack, the player using the assume-ten strategy is going to lose $9.57 more.
-The optimal player using basic strategy is going to lose $0.46 for every $100.00 spent, while the assume ten theory is going to lose $10.03 for every $100.00 wagered.
+This means for every $100 you wager on blackjack, the player using the assume-a-ten strategy is going to lose $9.57 more.
+The optimal player using basic strategy is going to lose $0.46 for every $100 spent, while the assume-a-ten theory is going to lose $10.03 for every $100 wagered.
 You won’t have a bankroll for long using those odds.
 Assuming the dealer holds a ten-card is essentially taking the best odds in the casino and turning them into a bad game of slots–one of the worst games for players.

 This site isn’t in the business of recommending any one website.
 For one thing, players reading our Q&A live in all parts of the world.
-Any given online casino that I recommend wouldn’t be legal for everyone reading.
-Many fine Internet casinos exist.
-I suggest you do your research, especially learning about the licensing authority which assures the games are fair and the software provider to know if they’re legit.
-I also suggest reading online blackjack forums to see what other players have to say about sites.
+Any given online casino that we recommend wouldn’t be legal for everyone reading.
+Many fine internet casinos exist.
+We suggest you do your research, especially learning about the licensing authority which assures the games are fair and about the software provider to know if they’re legit.
+We also suggest reading online blackjack forums to see what other players have to say about sites.
 These player communities can provide independent third-party observations on the service provided.
-I wouldn’t take everything said on these message boards as gospel–competitors can post nasty rumors about a site–repeated horror stories establish a pattern of trouble.
+Don’t take everything said on these message boards as gospel–competitors can post nasty rumors about a site–but repeated horror stories establish a pattern of trouble.
 Unless you know someone personally, it’s usually best to deal with the brand name casinos which have a reputation established over years, not months or weeks.

-The answer is “yes” and “no”.
-Yes, you can win big by playing the stock market or playing cards, through taking risks with your money.
+The answer is “yes” and “no.” Yes, you can win big by playing the stock market or playing cards, through taking risks with your money.
 Players can win big at the casino, while investors can lose everything buying and selling stocks.
 One fundamental difference exists, though.
 Casino gambling tends to have a built-in house edge, so you’re expected to lose money over the long term.
-Buying and selling stocks comes with transactional fees, so you have to clear this rake from your stock broker.
-Otherwise, the markets tend to go up over time, so investors tend to have a positive expectation over long periods of time (but not necessarily short term trading).
+Buying and selling stocks comes with transaction fees, so you have to clear this rake from your stockbroker.
+Otherwise, the markets tend to go up over time, so investors tend to have a positive expectation over long periods of time (but not necessarily short-term trading).
 Gamblers are betting at a disadvantage, while wise investors are betting at an advantage.

 Card counters give themselves an advantage in blackjack, but it’s one of the few gambling situations where that occurs.
 Still, card counting won’t make you rich, unless you already have a huge bankroll to stake on your gambles.
 The margins are still small enough that it lies within the standard deviation, so card counting isn’t the best of professions.
 Gambling should be done as a form of entertainment, not as a serious attempt to make money.

-How big a blackjack bankroll you need is based on your goals as a player.
+How big a blackjack bankroll you need depends on your goals as a player.
 For example, a card counter who’s trying to make a living at blackjack needs a larger bankroll than a recreational player who just wants to have some fun or get some comps.

-I don’t know about you, but I can’t live on $4/hour, so if you want to make it worth your while, you’ll have to have a larger bankroll so that you can play for higher stakes.
-If you up your bet size to $25, you’ll need a correspondingly larger bankroll–$2500.
-Even then, you’re only earning $20/hour, which sounds a lot less glamorous than you though, doesn’t it?
+Some players can’t live on $4/hour, so if you want to make it worth your while, you’ll have to have a larger bankroll so that you can play for higher stakes.
+If you up your bet size to $25, you’ll need a correspondingly larger bankroll–$2,500.
+Even then, you’re only earning $20/hour, which sounds a lot less glamorous than you thought, doesn’t it?
 On the other hand, if you grow your bankroll to $10,000, you can play for $100 per hand, and then you can start earning closer to $80/hour, which starts sounding more attractive.

 On the other hand, if you’re just a recreational player, you should probably just determine approximately how much time you want to spend playing blackjack on your trip, then calculate how much you’ll lose per hour, and have a bankroll large enough that it won’t run out before your time at the table does.
 Since your goal is to just maximize the amount of fun you’ll have, gravitate toward the full tables, so you get fewer hands per hour.
 At 40 hands per hour, with a $5 per bet average, and a 1% house edge, you’ll only lose (on average) $2 per hour.
 So if you have a bankroll of $200, you can spend 100 hours at the tables.
 Keep in mind that a streak of bad luck will wipe you out sooner than that sometimes, too.